-\section{Introduction}
+\chapter{Introduction}

-This article deals with the harmonic analysis behind pure point diffraction.
-This topic has received substantial attention since the discovery of quasicrystals some thirty five years ago.
-Indeed, the pivotal article \cite{BT} by Bombieri / Taylor written right after the discovery of quasicrystals has in its title the question `Which distributions of matter diffract?'.
+This book deals with the harmonic analysis behind pure-point diffraction.
+This topic has received substantial attention since the discovery of quasicrystals some forty years ago.
+Indeed, the pivotal article \cite{BT} by Bombieri and Taylor written immediately after the discovery of quasicrystals has in its title the question `Which distributions of matter diffract?'.
 Of course, in order to answer this question one needs to be more specific: How is the distribution of matter modeled?
 What is meant by `diffract'?
 In this section, we will discuss this and present our results.
-For further details and precise definition of certain concepts appearing along our discussion, we refer the reader to Section~\ref{sec-key-player}.
+For further details and precise definitions of certain concepts appearing within our discussion, we refer the reader to Chapter~\ref{sec-key-player}.

 As has become the custom in the last two decades, distribution of matter is modeled by a measure in Euclidean space.
 This measure should satisfy a uniform boundedness condition, known as translation boundedness.
 This setting covers both Delone sets and bounded densities.
 In fact, as far as our investigation here is concerned, there is no reason to restrict to the Euclidean space.
 Instead we will from now on consider translation bounded measures on a locally compact, $\sigma$-compact Abelian group $G$.
-The dual group of $G$, i.e. the set of all continuous group homomorphisms from $G$ into the circle is denoted by $\widehat{G}$.
+The dual group of $G$, i.e. the set of all continuous group homomorphisms from $G$ into the circle, is denoted by $\widehat{G}$.